 From that point on, whenever I felt a rough spot on a nail, I could file it down.
 I could get rid of the rough patch without biting.
 And filing away a rough patch always removed less nail and skin than if I had tried biting it away, because biting only created more rough spots.

 Eventually, as time went on, my nails grew long enough that I could fully redirect the habit into something no longer destructive.
-Now, I have a new stim to do with my fingers.
-Something I do constantly, unless I’m holding something.
-Now, I clean under my fingernails, whether there’s something under them or not.
+Now, I have a new stim to do with my fingers, something I do constantly, unless I’m holding something: I clean under my fingernails, whether there’s something under them or not.
 It looks either snobby or slobby, depending on context.
-But at least I’m not biting!
+But at least I’m not biting and hurting myself!

 To summarize, the best methods for redirecting bad habits involve finding a similar stimulus.
 If the habit involves the mouth, use gum, or a chew toy.
 If it involves the hands, find a fidget toy.